nishanss/fantacode-login-dashboard/README.md

    * **Shared Secret Key:** The JWT secret key (JwtSettings:SecretKey in appsettings.json) must be identical across all deployed backend instances.
 In a production environment, this would be managed securely (e.g., via environment variables, Azure Key Vault, AWS Secrets Manager, Kubernetes Secrets) rather than directly in appsettings.json.
 2. **Client-Side Session Management:**
    * The authentication token (jwt\_token) is stored in the browser's localStorage on the frontend.
 This means the client (browser) is responsible for maintaining the session state, not the server.
 This further supports stateless backend instances.
-3. **Rate Limiting (Distributed Cache Consideration):**
+3. **Distributed Rate Limiting (Implemented with Redis):**
-   * The AspNetCoreRateLimit library is used for rate limiting the login API.
+   * The AspNetCoreRateLimit library is used for rate limiting the login API and other endpoints.
-   * By default, AspNetCoreRateLimit uses an in-memory cache (MemoryCacheRateLimitCounterStore). **For a distributed environment, this would need to be replaced with a distributed cache store** (e.g., Redis, SQL Server, Azure Cache for Redis) to ensure rate limits are consistent across all instances.
-If one instance sees 5 login attempts, another instance must also count those 5 attempts to prevent bypassing the limit by hitting different servers.
-Redis was planned, but not used due to unneeded complexity.
+   * Crucially, the rate limit counters are now stored in Redis (DistributedCacheRateLimitCounterStore).
+This ensures that rate limits are consistent across all deployed backend instances.
+If a user makes 3 login attempts to Server A and then 3 more to Server B within the rate limit period, both servers will consult the shared Redis store and correctly apply the limit (e.g., block the 6th attempt).
+This prevents bypassing the limit by round-robin requests.
-   * The Program.cs is configured to easily swap out the IRateLimitCounterStore and IIpPolicyStore implementations.
+   * The ConnectionStrings:Redis in appsettings.json points to the Redis instance.
 4. **CORS Configuration:**
    * CORS is explicitly configured in Program.cs to allow requests from the Angular frontend's origin (http://localhost:4200).
 In a production distributed environment, this origin would be updated to the actual domain(s) where your frontend is hosted.
 5. **Horizontal Scaling Readiness:**